bevers222/preacher/README.md

 ### Installation

 #### The Go Way
-If you have go installed....
+If you have your local Go environment set up, just run this command to add preacher to your GOBIN

+`go get github.com/bevers222/preacher`

 #### The Manual Way
-grab the release ...
+Download the compiled binary from the releases page and place it where it will be on your PATH.

 ### Commands
 The current commands and their purpose are listed below: